If your kids want a cute spring craft idea, this paper plate chick craft is perfect!

 - Double-sided tape (optional)

-- Paper plate chick template (click the “click here to get this freebie” image at the end to open the form)
+- Chick template (click the “click here to get your freebies” image at the end of the post)

 Directions

 Now, for the upper egg piece.
-Let’s tape it to the top of the chick’s head.
-It’s all coming together now!
+Tape it to the top of the chick’s head.

 And there you have it!
 Isn’t our chick just the cutest?
 Why not continue the fun and explore our paper plate crafts for more creative adventures?